chetnashah/haskellwork/haskellFromFirstPrinciples.md

 Either monad also short-circuits on the first
 `Left` it finds inside a `do` block.

+IO:
+you read `ab :: IO String` as a description of an effect, which when run (usually forced by another/parent IO execution) would produce a string?

 #### Monad laws (3 laws)
 1. left identity